C0mpy/java-design-patterns/Creational/FactoryMethod/README.md

 - NumberFormat

 ## Design

 ![alt text](https://i.imgur.com/JOAIqx6.png "Factory Method UML Diagram")

 - Factory is responsible for creating instances
 - Objects created are referenced through the common inteface
-- Factories will reference multiple concrete classes, but the clien is unaware
+- Factories will reference multiple concrete classes, but the client is unaware because he interact through the common interface
 - Method to request an object is typically paramethrized, these parameters determine the concrete type

 ## Pitfalls